whage/thesis/thesis.md

 Java is a staticly typed, "safe" language. **TODO: why safe?**
 	- `not?`: https://www.cis.upenn.edu/~bcpierce/courses/629/papers/Saraswat-javabug.html

+It is a "mandatory OOP" language, meaning that the class is the basic unit of code organization, and also the basic container of all data and behavior at runtime.
+[@typescript-docs]

 It features a static type system enhanced with various dynamic checks provided by its runtime environment, the Java Virtual Machine (JVM).